 Math Club/Math Team provides students with the opportunity to participate in various mathematics competitions.
 In the past, Brooks has sent teams to the following events: Fenwick Junior High School Math Contest, Illinois Math and Science Academy Junior High Mathematics Contest, Latin School of Chicago Mathematics Contest, MathCounts, and Trinity High School Math Contest.
 The primary emphasis of math club is team work and problem solving. he primary emphasis of the math team is team work and problem solving.
-Bi-Weekly meetings are held on Mondays after school from 3:30-4:40.
+Meetings are held on Mondays after school from 3:30-4:40.
 Students of all abilities are welcome.
 Contact Mr. Kahn with questions.

 Calling all students interested in engaging further with technology at Brooks: we are now accepting applications for this year's Student InnovationTeam!
 The Student Innovation Team is a student-led team of 6th, 7th, and 8th grade students which will be designed by its members to support peers using technology at school to learn.
 You will have opportunities to help others with technology challenges, and learn more about the technology available to us at school.
 Further details are available in the application, which is available in the Media Center- stop by to get one!
 Completed applications should be given to Ms. Dean, Ms. Nelson, or Ms. Keith in the Media Center by Friday, November 4th.

 Basketball is offered for both boys and girls.
-Four teams are organized by grade level and gender creating a seventh and an eighth grade boys’ basketball team and a seventh and an eighth grade girls’ basketball team.
+Four teams are organized by grade level and gender creating a seventh and an eighth grade boys’ basketball team (October - January) and a seventh and an eighth grade girls’ basketball team (August - October).
 The teams provide interscholastic activity in basketball for those students who successfully tryout for one of the teams.
 Instruction is given in basketball strategies and skills.
 Team membership requires attendance at practices and games that may be either at Brooks or another middle school.
 Contact Mr. Contraveos or Mr. Rocco regarding girls basketball and Dr. Brown or Ms. Thigpen regarding boys basketball.

 Special Olympics Bocce Ball